-Segment: I-5, El Toro Interchange ---------- --------- ------------------ which range from a I-5 southbound direct connector to El Toro Road to modifications in how existing off ramp intersections operate.
+Segment: I-5, El Toro Interchange

+Summary: This project includes four build alternatives that consider modifications to the existing interchange, which range from a I-5 southbound direct connector to El Toro Road to modifications in how existing on and off ramp intersections operate.
 Work began in May 2017.
-Work during the quarter included completion of traffic studies for each of the four build Alternatives.
-The Value Analysis Final Report was sent to all attendees in February 2018.
-Caltrans provided an update to the OCTA Board in March 2018 and is scheduled to provide the next update in October.
-A Public Scoping Meeting is scheduled for July 25th in Laguna Woods City Hall.
+Work during the quarter included preparation of engineering and environmental technical studies for each of the four build Alternatives.
+A Public Scoping Meeting was held on July 25, 2018 at Laguna Woods City Hall.
+Caltrans will provide an update to the OCTA Board in October.
 The environmental phase is anticipated to be completed in late 2019.